martingalmarino/grantsHub/README.md

 npm run build
 ```

-This creates a static export in the `out` directory, ready for deployment to any static hosting service.
+This creates an optimized production build ready for deployment to Vercel or other hosting services.

 ## 📁 Project Structure